yt-project/yt/doc/source/analyzing/creating_derived_fields.rst

 .. that it **does not** need to specify the function name **if** the
 .. function is the name of the field prefixed with an underscore.
 If it
 .. is not -- and it won't be for fields in different units (such as
-..
-"CellMassMsun") -- then you need to specify it with the argument
+.. "cell_mass") -- then you need to specify it with the argument
 .. ``function``.

 We suggest that you name the function that creates a derived field